getlago/lago-docs/docs/guide/09_events/ingesting_events.md

 ---

 # Ingesting Events
-This guide explains how Lago ingests usage-based events coming from you product.
+This guide explains how Lago ingests usage-based events coming from your application.

 ## Define a Billable metric
 **Usage events are designed to target very specific [Billable metrics](../billable-metrics/overview) created from the UI**.
 If you don't understand the concept of Billable metrics, we recommend you to read it first.